The Conjuring: Pre-production

 "When Insidious came out and was successful, the story about the Warrens came to me and I was like, "Oh, my gosh, this is really cool." [...]
 But I didn't just want to make another ghost story or another supernatural film.
 One thing I had never explored was the chance to tell a story that's based on real-life characters, real-life people.
 So those were the things that led me to The Conjuring."

 — – James Wan, explaining his reason for directing The Conjuring.

 Pre-production began in early 2011, with reports surfacing in early June that James Wan was in talks to direct the film.
-This was later confirmed by Warner Bros., which also stated that the film would be loosely based on real-life events surrounding Ed and Lorraine Warren.
+This was later confirmed by Warner Bros.
+Pictures, which also stated that the film would be loosely based on real-life events surrounding Ed and Lorraine Warren.
 In January 2012, Vera Farmiga and Patrick Wilson were cast to star in the film.
 That month, Ron Livingston and Lili Taylor were also confirmed for roles in the film, which at that time was developing under the working title of The Untitled Warren Files Project.
 The film's title was temporarily changed to The Warren Files based on a suggestion by Wan but was later reverted to The Conjuring prior to the start of the film's marketing campaign.

 In preparation for their roles, Farmiga and Wilson traveled to Connecticut to spend time with Lorraine Warren, who also visited the set during production.
 Over the course of spending three days at the Warren home, both actors took in information that could not otherwise be achieved from secondary research.
 "I just wanted to absorb her essence.
 I wanted to see the details, she has such mad style.
 I just wanted to see – the way she communicates with her hands, these gestures, her smile, how she moves through space," said Farmiga on her observations of Warren.